digitaltwinconsortium/ManufacturingOntologies/README.md

 ### Running the Production Line Simulation

-On the VM, browse to [here](https://github.com/digitaltwinconsortium/ManufacturingOntologies) and select Code -> Download Zip.
-Unzip the contents to a directory of your choice.
-Navigate to the OnPremAssets directory of the Zip you just downloaded and run the StartSimulation.cmd script from the OnPremAssets folder in a cmd prompt by supplying the primary key connection string of your Event Hubs namespace and the Azure region you picked during deployment as parameters.
-The primary key connection string can be read in the Azure Portal under your Event Hubs' "share access policy" -> "RootManagedSharedAccessKey".
-The azure region needs to be specified as a DNS acronym as listed [here](https://learn.microsoft.com/en-us/azure/automation/how-to/automation-region-dns-records#dns-records-per-region), i.e. for Azure region East US 2 you would pass in eus2 as parameter.
+* On the deployed VM, browse to [here](https://github.com/digitaltwinconsortium/ManufacturingOntologies) and select Code -> Download Zip and then unzip the contents to a directory of your choice.

+* Navigate to the OnPremAssets directory of the unzipped content and run the StartSimulation.cmd script from the OnPremAssets folder in a console window by supplying the primary key connection string of your Event Hubs namespace and the Azure region you picked during deployment as parameters.

+* The primary key connection string can be read in the Azure Portal under your Event Hubs' "share access policy" -> "RootManagedSharedAccessKey".

+* The azure region needs to be specified as a DNS acronym as listed [here](https://learn.microsoft.com/en-us/azure/automation/how-to/automation-region-dns-records#dns-records-per-region), i.e. for Azure region East US 2 you would pass in eus2 as parameter.

 Please note: If you update your Docker Desktop runtime environment, you will need to stop and restart the simulation!